symfony/symfony-docs/doctrine.rst

 .. versionadded:: 7.3

-    The Aliased Mapped Route Parameters was introduced in Symfony 7.3.
+    The aliased mapped route parameters were introduced in Symfony 7.3.

 Updating an Object
 ------------------